 We created a de novo Markov model to evaluate the comparative value of obeticholic acid compared to current standard care for patients with NASH with fibrosis from the US health care system perspective.
 Treating NASH patients with fibrosis with OCA at the assumed placeholder price resulted in increased costs, along with increased life expectancy, evLYG, and QALYs gained compared to standard care.
-The ultimate cost-effectiveness of OCA will be determined by the price that is set by the manufacturer and its long-term effectiveness.
+Should OCA be approved for the treatment of NASH, its ultimate cost effectiveness will be determined by the price that is set by the manufacturer and its long-term effectiveness.